alex-pt01/The-Role-of-Facial-Emotions-in-Usability-Evaluation/README.md

   - **Add Website Reviews (REQ-7.1):**
     - The system should provide users with the ability to add reviews about the website.
 Users should be able to enter their username, user email, a description of their review, and a rating.
 This feature allows users to share their feedback and experiences with the website, contributing to the overall assessment and evaluation of its performance.

+## Usability Smells

+The following list outlines the usability smells that were utilized for evaluation purposes:

+- **No client validation:** This usability smell refers to the absence of validation checks on the client side when inputting data into forms.
+Without proper client validation, users may submit incorrect or incomplete information, leading to errors or difficulties down the line.
+For example, if a form does not validate email addresses or requires specific formats for certain inputs but does not provide feedback or error messages, users may encounter issues when submitting the form.

+- **Late validation:** refers to a usability smell where validation checks for user inputs or actions occur after a significant delay or at a later stage in the process.
+Instead of providing immediate feedback on errors or invalid inputs, the system waits until later in the user flow to validate the information.
+This can lead to confusion and frustration for users as they may not be aware of their mistakes until they have progressed further in the process.

+- **Abandoned form:** This usability smell occurs when users start filling out a form but abandon it before completing the process.
+It suggests that users may encounter difficulties or frustrations while interacting with the form, leading to abandonment.
+Common reasons for abandoned forms include complex or confusing layouts, unclear instructions, excessive or irrelevant form fields, or technical issues.

+- **Go to wrong page/Misleading link:** This usability smell indicates situations where users are directed to the wrong page or misled by a link that does not accurately represent the content or destination.
+For example, clicking on a link that promises one thing but takes the user to an unrelated or unexpected page can cause confusion and disrupt the user's flow.
+Misleading links can lead to frustration and impact the user's trust in the website or application.

+- **Long-time request:** This usability smell refers to situations where user requests or actions take a long time to process or complete, causing delays and potential frustration.
+For example, if a page takes an excessively long time to load or a transaction processing request takes an extended period without any indication of progress, users may become impatient or assume that the system is unresponsive.

+- **Form field with short input:** This usability smell occurs when form fields restrict the length or format of user input without providing clear instructions or feedback.
+For instance, if a form field limits the number of characters that can be entered, but users are not informed about the limit or given real-time feedback, they may encounter issues when attempting to input their desired information.

+- **Search with few search results:** This usability smell refers to situations where a search form or function returns a limited or inadequate number of search results.
+Users expect search results to be relevant, comprehensive, and reflective of their query.
+If the search functionality consistently provides few or irrelevant results, users may experience frustration and difficulty in finding the information they need.

+- **Click action unresponsive element:** This usability smell occurs when users click on an element or perform an action, but the system or interface does not respond as expected or fails to provide feedback.
+Unresponsive elements can confuse users and give the impression that the system is unresponsive or malfunctioning.
+A lack of visual or interactive feedback can lead to uncertainty and affect the user's perception of the system's usability.